Editor's Note: This post was originally published in August 2017 and has been updated with new content and details for 2021.

 Ah, the most important phase of any marketing strategy is execution.
 More than the strategy and tactics phases, this is where things can go awry, mainly because it involves the doing.

 That image of our eBook marketing strategy laid out on paper?
 That’s easy to do.
 Technically, you could do that in MS Paint.

 We had a designer, a campaign coordinator, a writer, and a social media marketer work on the initial components of the strategy, like email content, design layouts, social posts, and spreadsheets with timelines and responsibilities.
 Each of these team members continues to work on the strategy, writing and scheduling blog and social posts, running ad campaigns, tweaking landing pages, troubleshooting ad hoc issues, and, most importantly, handling qualified leads as they come in.

 If that sounds like a lot of work, trust us, it is.
 But you know what?
 It’s worth it, and we believe the results will speak for themselves.

 For marketers and teams who have never attempted a strategy of this scale, there’s no shame in starting smaller.
 Especially if you have fewer available resources.
 If you have the means though, the more people you can attract and dump into the funnel, the better.

 To businesses without the time or resources to implement any kind of dedicated marketing strategy, don’t let that get in your way.
-Before you go running for the hills, consider this: marketing is an investment, not an expense.
+Before you go running for the hills, consider this: digital marketing is an investment, not an expense.
+In fact, it is a crucial aspect of expanding your business.
 A strategy doesn’t have to be expensive to be effective, but in any case, the whole idea is that you'll get your investment back.